 ProtoSounds® can be programmed for squeaking brake operation in three different manners; (1)Squeaking brakes can be activated by bell button control, (2)they can be programmed for continuous operation subject to throttle changes or (3)they can be programmed to be turned off.
-The default setting is (2) Squeaking brakes are activated for full-time operation as described on page 8.
-To change the default setting, enter RESET and go to
+The default setting is (2) Squeaking brakes are in continious operation as described on page 8.
+To change the default setting, enter RESET and go to Feature 45.

-Feature 45.
-(See the section Using RESET To Program ProtoSounds® on page 18).
+(See the section Using RESET To Program ProtoSounds on page 18).
 Once in Feature 45, press the whistle button and wait for the module to sound a bell ding(s).
-Continue pressing the whistle button until the module plays back one ding for option 1 - Squeaking brakes are activated by the bell button.
-Press the whistle button again until the module plays back two dings for option 2 - squeaking brakes are activated for fulltime operation, or press the whistle button again until the module plays back three dings for option 3 -Squeaking brakes off.
+Continue pressing the whistle button until the module plays back three dings for option 3 - Squeaking brakes OFF..
+Press the whistle button again until the module plays back one ding for option 1 - Squeaking brakes activated by bell button.
 Once you have decided on the desired setting, simply turn the throttle off and then on again to "Lock-In" the new setting.
-To reset the computer to its original factory default setting (option 2 - squeaking brakes are activated for full-time operation), repeat the above procedure but keep pushing the whistle button until the module only responds with two bell dings.
+To reset the computer to its original factory default setting (option 2 - squeaking brakes on all the time, repeat the above procedure but keep pushing the whistle button until the module only responds with two bell dings.

-PROGRAMMING FOR HORN IN NEUTRAL OPERATION
+PROGRAMMING FOR WHISTLE IN NEUTRAL OPERATION

-If you are operating your engine with a separate bell button and want to blow your horn when your engine is in neutral, you will need to program ProtoSounds® to do so as the factory setting only allows the horn to blow in forward or reverse.
+If you are operating your engine with a separate bell button and want to blow your whistle when your engine is in neutral, you will need to program ProtoSounds® to do so as the factory setting only allows the whistle to blow in forward or reverse.
 To do this, enter RESET and go to Feature 25.
-(See the section Using RESET To page 18.)
+(See the section Using RESET To Program ProtoSounds® on page 18.)
 Once in Feature 25, press the transformer whistle button and wait for ProtoSounds® to sound a bell ding(s).
-Continue pressing the whistle button until ProtoSounds® sounds two bell dings (signifying that
+Continue pressing the whistle button until ProtoSounds® sounds two bell dings (signifying that ProtoSounds® has been programmed to sound the whistle in neutral).

-Program ProtoSounds® on

-ProtoSounds® has been programmed to sound the horn in neutral).
 Turn the throttle off and then on again to "Lock-In" your selection.
-Now, whenever you are in neutral, you can blow the horn with the transformer whistle button.
+Now, whenever you are in neutral, you can blow the whistle with the transformer whistle button.
 To reset ProtoSounds® to its original factory setting of no horn in neutral, repeat the above procedure but keep pressing the whistle button in Feature 25 until ProtoSounds® only dings once instead of twice.

-Note: When "Whistle In Neutral" is set, the bell will only operate with a separate bell button and the horn will not sound in neutral if the transformer throttle setting is over 11 volts.
+Note: When "Whistle In Neutral" is set, the bell will only operate with a separate bell button and the whistle will not sound in neutral if the transformer throttle setting is over 11 volts.
 At 11 volts or higher, ProtoSounds® may arm the coil coupler for operation whenever the whistle button is pressed and the engine is in neutral.